 Q. What are the bands for the GOTA station?

-A. The GOTA station may operate on any amateur band on which Field Day operation is permitted (HF or VHF).
+A. The GOTA station may operate on any amateur band on which Field Day operation is permitted (HF or VHF) for which the control operator has operating privileges..

 Q. What modes and frequencies may the GOTA station use?